 Camera Buying Guide - Get the Most out of Your Money

 Buying a camera doesn’t need to be difficult.
-Learn what are the most important specs for the type of photography you want to do.
+You just need to know a few basics for the types of photography you want to do.

 Choosing a budget will help narrow down the camera models to choose from.
 Make sure to leave room for at least one lens.